William Bonin: December 1979

-1980

-January and February
+January 1980

-On January 1, 1980, Bonin encountered 16-year-old Ontario boy Michael Francis McDonald near the Chino Airport.
+On January 1, 1980, Bonin encountered 16-year-old Michael McDonald near the Chino Airport.
 Under the guise of providing drugs for him to sell, Bonin parked behind an apartment building.
 In the van, Bonin bound, beat, and raped him.
 His body was found alongside Highway 71 in the outskirts of Chino, and his body was not identified until March 24.